decorator-factory/lanim/mkdocs/docs/tutorial/coordinates/index.md

 Let's rename the export of the previous animation to `point_animation`.

-??? quote All the code so far
+??? quote "All the code so far"

     ```py
     from lanim.core import Animation, seq_a, const_a